RNA-FRETools/MASH-FRET/docs/histogram-analysis/workflow.md

 To determine the most sufficient state configuration:

 {: .procedure }
-1. If not already done, select a data type in the [Data list](panels/panel-histogram-and-plot.html#data-list)
+1. If not already done, select the data to work with in the [Data list](panels/panel-histogram-and-plot.html#data-list)

 1. Set parameters: